jsreport/docs/docs/v3-migration-guide.md

 You won't notice this change in most cases, but when you have custom extensions in the `package.json`, you need to change the dependencies to include the `@jsreport` scope.

 ## licensing development mode
-Since v3, you need to properly mark your licensed development instances with config `extensions.licensing.development=true`.
+Since v3, you need to properly mark your licensed development instances with config `{ "license": { "development": true } }`.
 Otherwise, you may experience warning dialogs in the studio, notifying you about the parallel license usage.

 ## docker full
 We removed `jsreport-wkhtmltopdf`, `jsreport-electron-pdf`, `jsreport-phantom-pdf` and `jsreport-fop-pdf`  extensions from the jsreport full docker image.